Rubin-unige/ros_tutorial/README.md

-# Research Track First Assignment
+# Research Track I - First Assignment

-This is the assignment work for the **Research Track** course, done by: <br>
+This repository contains the assignment work for the **Research Track** course, completed by:<br>
 **Rubin Khadka Chhetri**<br>
-**6558048**<br>
+**ID: 6558048**<br>

 ## Introduction

+This repository implements a ROS package containing two main nodes:

+-  **User Interface node**
+-  **Distance Monitor node**

-This repository contains two main ROS nodes: the **User Interface node** and the **Distance Monitor node**.
-These nodes work together to provide a simple but interactive control and monitoring system for two turtles in the turtlesim simulation environment.
-Below are the details of each node: <br>
+These nodes work together within the **`turtlesim`** simulation environment to create a simple, interactive system for controlling and monitoring two turtles.
+Below are details about each node and its functionality.

-### Node Details
+## Node Details

-1. **User Interface Node (user_interface)**
+### 1. **User Interface Node (`user_interface`)**

-This node is responsible for handling user input and controlling the movements of two turtles (turtle1 and turtle2) in the simulator.
-Its key functions include:<br>
+The `user_interface` node is responsible for receiving user inputs and controlling the movement of two turtles (`turtle1` and `turtle2`) in the simulator.
+Its main features include:

--  Spawns a second turtle (turtle2) in the simulation environment.
+- **Turtle Spawning**: Spawns a second turtle (`turtle2`) in the simulation environment.
--  Prompts the user to:
+- **Command-line Interaction**: Prompts the user to:
-   -  Select which turtle to control (either turtle1 or turtle2).
+  - Choose which turtle to control (either `turtle1` or `turtle2`).
-   -  Set the selected turtle's linear and angular velocities.
+  - Specify the linear and angular velocities for the selected turtle.
--  Sends movement commands to the selected turtle, causing it to move for one second.
-After the movement, the turtle stops, and the interface is ready to accept the next command.
+- **Timed Movement Control**: Sends movement commands to the selected turtle, causing it to move for one second.
+Afterward, the turtle stops, and the interface is ready for the next command.

-This node provides a simple and interactive way for users to control turtle movements through the command line.
+This node provides a straightforward way for users to control turtle movements in real time using a command-line interface.

-2. **Distance Monitor Node (distance_monitor)**
+### 2. **Distance Monitor Node (`distance_monitor`)**

-The Distance Monitor node ensures that the turtles maintain safe distances from each other and stay within the boundaries of the simulation environment.
-This node continuously calculates and monitors turtle positions.
-Its key features are:<br>
+The `distance_monitor` node is designed to ensure the turtles maintain safe distances from each other and remain within the boundaries of the simulation area.
+It continuously monitors and calculates the positions of both turtles, and its main features are:

--  Continuously calculates the distance between turtle1 and turtle2 and publishes this information on a dedicated ROS topic for monitoring.
+- **Distance Monitoring**: Continuously calculates the distance between `turtle1` and `turtle2`, publishing this data on a ROS topic for real-time monitoring.
--  Automatically stops a turtle if it approaches the other turtle.
+- **Collision Prevention**: Automatically stops a turtle if it gets too close to the other turtle.
--  Stops a turtle if it's position is too close to the boundaries.
+- **Boundary Enforcement**: Stops a turtle if it moves too close to the simulation boundaries, preventing it from exiting the allowed area.

-This node acts as a safety mechanism to manage turtle interactions and prevent them from colliding or moving out of bounds.<br>
+This node acts as a safety mechanism to prevent collisions and boundary violations, ensuring controlled interactions between the turtles in the simulation environment.

+---

+This package combines user-controlled movement with automated safety monitoring, allowing for interactive and safe exploration within the `turtlesim` simulator.